swisschain/Swisschain.Extensions.Idempotency/README.md

     public async Task<ExecuteTransferResponse> Execute(ExecuteTransferRequest request)
     {
-        // Open the outbox, providing unique idempotency request ID and optionally factory of the aggregate ID which is created by this method. var outbox = await _outbox.Open($"Transfers_Execute_{request.RequestId}", () => _transfersRepository.GetIdAsync());
+        // Open the outbox, providing unique idempotency request ID and factory of the aggregate ID which is created by this method. var outbox = await _outbox.Open($"Transfers_Execute_{request.RequestId}", () => _transfersRepository.GetIdAsync());

         // Check if the outbox wasn't stored yet